libyt: an In Situ Interface Connecting Simulations with yt, Python, and Jupyter Workflows: Software Architecture

 \subsection{Connecting Libyt to yt}

 This paper focuses on using \yt\ as the analysis package in the in situ Python workflow. \yt\ provides functionalities such as data object selection methods based on spatial location, filtering methods based on values, calculation of physical quantities for an object, visualization, and plotting of correlations between data, among others.
 The field data can be a simulation's native field or a derived field (referred to as ``\yt\ derived field'') that is combined from a set of native fields defined in \yt.
 Simulations can also define their unique fields. \yt\ supports computing most of these operations in parallel using \texttt{mpi4py} \citep[][\url{https://mpi4py.readthedocs.io/}]{mpi4py}. \texttt{mpi4py} is a Python package that provides Python bindings to the MPI standard, enabling Python applications to run in parallel within the MPI task space.
-The job decomposition strategies used in \yt\ are (i) spatial decomposition, which splits the jobs based on the target domain; (ii) grid decomposition, which splits data objects to be read and processed into smaller data chunks for faster data I/O; and (iii) embarrassingly parallelism, which applies an identical workflow to a group of independent datasets.
+The job decomposition strategies used in \yt\ are (i) spatial decomposition, which splits the jobs based on the target domain; (ii) grid decomposition, {which partitions data objects to be read and processed into smaller chunks, enabling parallel file access and improving data loading performance from disk}; and (iii) embarrassingly parallelism, which applies an identical workflow to a group of independent datasets.

 Each simulation has its own \yt\ frontend, allowing \yt\ to interpret and process datasets from different simulations.
 A \yt\ frontend abstracts a simulation's data structures, metadata, and data fields.
 It reads \yt\ parameters, defines simulation-specific parameters, defines simulation native and derived fields in addition to global \yt\ derived fields, loads data structures like AMR grids (\sref{subsec:amr}), and provides methods for querying and getting simulation data snapshots.
 Hiding simulation-specific metadata and unifying the frontend for loading data make the analysis process interchangeable between different simulations, making the operation agnostic to the dataset.